Associated Organizations and Clubs

 Useful links, descriptions of career paths for math majors and advice on job hunting.
 Stop by the department office, too, for more information on careers in mathematics.

 Based in Washington, DC, the MAA is a professional society for teachers and students of math, pure mathematicians and anyone who is interested in the mathematical sciences.

 An REU is a great way for you to gain experience doing original research in mathematics.
 REU programs take place over the summer at universities across the country.
 The American Mathematical Society offers a full, updated list of programs.

 Here you’ll find manuals for some of the TI graphing calculators we use in our precalculus and calculus classes.

 Download a brochure that contains information on nonacademic careers for applied math majors.

-The Mathematics Placement Exam is designed to see how prepared you are for college level mathematics.
-Most students have to take this exam before enrolling in a math course.
+The Mathematics Placement Assessment is designed to see how prepared you are for college level mathematics.
+Most students have to take this before enrolling in a math course.
 The goal is to determine your level, so you don’t sign up for a course that’s too easy or too hard.